MobilePayDev/MobilePay-Invoice/docs/callbacks.md

 ## Callbacks

+##### How merchants and integrators should handle invoice callbacks
 Invoice callbacks are sent using batches.
 The job starts every 30 seconds.
-There is a Date property into callbacks, so you can compare the callbacks and execute, only if it is newer than last received.
+In the event that the callbacks are received in incorrect order, please check the date property.
+There is a Date property in the callbacks, so you can compare the callbacks and execute, only if it is newer than last received.

+##### Set callback URL

 In order to receive callbacks about status changes for an invoice a callback URL must be specified first.
 But before setting your callback URL you must choose prefered authentication method which we will use for authenticating our requests when calling your callback URL.
 Currently we support <code><a href="https://tools.ietf.org/html/rfc7617">Basic</a></code> and `ApiKey` authentication methods: